cloud-native-toolkit/terraform-ibm-appid/README.md

 # AppId terraform module

-Terraform module to provision an instance of AppId into an account and optionally bind the credentials into a set of cluster namespaces.
+Terraform module to provision an instance of AppId into an account.

 ## Software dependencies